-In the face of the COVID-19 pandemic, community college students are striving to stay enrolled to achieve a better life for themselves and their families.
 Thanks to support from generous donors and philanthropic leaders, the Student Relief Fund is providing emergency aid and other essential support to students.
-Over 2,000 community college students statewide have already received between $350 and $500 in emergency financial assistance.
+When emergency needs arise, whether they result from the ongoing pandemic, natural disaster, economic disruption or other, yet unimagined, challenges, the Foundation for California Community Colleges is there to help.
+More than 2,000 community college students statewide received between $350 and $500 in emergency financial assistance in the last two years.
 Still, immense need remains across the system.

-For our students who are low-wage earners and those laid off from jobs, students who lack adequate technology, and students who are parents or are caring for elderly family members, receiving emergency assistance or related support such as free laptops will make a big difference in their ability to take care of themselves, stay enrolled, and continue on their path toward a rewarding career.
-Aiming to address these needs, the Student Relief Fund has three current priorities:
+For our students who are low-wage earners and those laid off from jobs, students who lack adequate technology, and students who are parents or are caring for elderly family members, receiving emergency assistance or related support such as free laptops makes a big difference in their ability to take care of themselves, stay enrolled, and continue on their path toward a rewarding career.

 You can help by donating today